 The millions of these plants are different from one to the other.
 In the same species, again natural variation can be observed.
-As a botanist, it is needed for us to identify each plant.
 By identifying plants we could easily find out the proper ways of using these plants e.g. medicinal uses, industrial uses, practical uses etc.

 So, it is a need for a well-thought-out and systematic approach to make a complete process of identifying plants.